Explore

 The Stony Creek Backwash marks the end of a journey for Stony Creek; here it flows into the Yarra River under the soaring arches of the Westgate Bridge.
 The intertidal mud flats of Stony Creek Backwash are fringed by mangroves and saltmarsh which are a haven for waterbirds.

-Spot the footings of temporary piers used in the construction of the West Gate Bridge, and the bund in the Yarra River protecting pier 12.
+You may also spot the footings of temporary piers used in the construction of the West Gate Bridge, and the bund in the Yarra River protecting pier 12, and the wreck of an unknown vessel and the remains of the former railway line that once travelled from Spotswood.

 The fluctuating tide at Stony Creek Backwash makes it a popular area for fishing.